YecineA/elb-authentication-cognito/README.md

 - AuthName : This will be the name of the Cognito User pool we will use to create our users.
 You can give any name.

--ELBAlias : This is the FQDN of your website you will use.
+- ELBAlias : This is the FQDN of your website you will use.
 You should have noted this down in the requirement.
 In my own lab I have used the DNS name elbdevlabs.yecine.myinstance.com and created a CNAME pointing to the ALB FQDN accordingly.
 **We need this value to be exact as the Stack will configure the Web server accordingly.**